 The Bill also amends the provisions on registration of Overseas Citizens of India (OCI).
 OCI cardholders are foreigners who are persons of Indian origin.
-For example, they may have been former Indian citizens, or children of current Indian citizens.
-An OCI enjoys benefits such as the right to travel to India without a visa, or to work and study here.
+For example, they may have been former Indian citizens or children of current Indian citizens.
+An OCI enjoys benefits such as the right to travel to India without a visa or to work and study here.
 At present, the government may cancel a person’s OCI registration on various grounds specified in the Act.
 In case of a cancellation, an OCI residing in India may be required to leave the country.
-The Bill adds another ground for cancelling OCI registration — violation of any law notified by the central government.
+The Bill adds another ground for cancelling OCI registration — the violation of any law notified by the central government.
 However, the Bill does not provide any guidance on the nature of laws which the central government may notify.
-The Supreme Court has noted that this guidance is necessary to set limits on the authority’s powers and to avoid any arbitrariness in exercise of powers.
+The Supreme Court has noted that this guidance is necessary to set limits on the authority’s powers and to avoid any arbitrariness in the exercise of powers.
 Therefore, the powers given to the government under the Bill may go beyond the permissible limits of valid delegation.

 Note: The blog has been updated to remove the following issue: “Second, the Bill delegates the power to notify laws and not offences.
 This may result in the cancellation of OCI for minor violations.
 For instance, the government may want to cancel the registration of an OCI who is found guilty of sedition, under the Indian Penal Code, 1861.
 However, since the government cannot notify one offence, it will need to notify the entire Indian Penal Code, which would include minor offences such as rash and negligent driving.”